tomilho1/FF6weaponTracker/README.md

 # FF6weaponTracker
-Tools and scripts to track and modify weapon data in Final Fantasy 6
+Tools and scripts to track and modify weapon data in Final Fantasy 6.
+Requires node.js.

 # Scripts
 **In **scripts/path.txt**, write the path for your rom.**